ScottishCyclops/tensionmap/README.md

 Click on the checkbox to enable it.

-If you wish the add-on to stay enable by default, click on *Save User Settings* at the bottom of the screen before closing the preferences.
+If you wish for the add-on to be enabled by default, click on *Save User Settings* at the bottom of the screen before closing the preferences.

 ## Usage